eth-cscs/firecrest/doc/source/tutorial.rst

 When the call is successful the body of the response is enough, but in case we get an error the response header can give us more information about the error.

 .. note::
     To get the response header in the curl command add `-i` in the call.
+In python you have direct access to the response headers with `response.headers`.

 In case we ask to list a directory in which the user doesn't have the right permissions we will get `X-Permission-Denied: User does not have permissions to access machine or path`.